Sierra Vista, Arizona: Media

 Sierra Vista is served by the Sierra Vista Herald since 1955.

 In 2016, a Social Network Based News Agency was started called Sierra Vista News Network or SVNN.
 The Facebook page and other Networks SVNN operates include political coverage, Live Streamed High School Sports, and on demand Live News Coverage.

-Television station KWBA-TV, channel 58, is licensed to Sierra Vista and serves the Tucson/Sierra Vista market.
-The station has broadcast since 1996 and is an affiliate of The CW network.
+KWBA-TV (channel 58) is an independent television station licensed to Sierra Vista and serves the Tucson/Sierra Vista market.
+The station has broadcast since 1996 and was an affiliate of The CW network from 2006 to 2024.
 The station's transmission tower is located in the Santa Rita Mountains between Sierra Vista and Tucson.
 Other area television stations include KFTU-DT, channel 36, the Spanish-language UniMás affiliate, licensed to Douglas with a broadcast tower in the Mule Mountains near Sierra Vista; and community station K33CG, channel 33, a former TBN affiliate.

 Radio station KZMK (K-101) serves as a Top 40 hits FM radio station covering Sierra Vista and most of Cochise County.
 The station provides live broadcasts for significant events occurring in and around the city.
 Sister radio station KTAN (1420 AM) broadcasts a News Talk Information format.
 Both stations are owned by CCR-Sierra Vista IV, LLC., which also owns nearby Bisbee, Arizona radio station KWCD (92.3 FM), which broadcasts a country music format.

 Radio station KWRB (formerly "The Spark") serves as a Christian FM radio station covering Bisbee and most of Cochise County, on the 90.9 MHz frequency.
 They also have an alternative station that serves Willcox, which repeats the station using the callsign K274CB, on 102.7 MHz frequency.
 Both radio stations are owned by World Radio Network, Inc.